JuliaMakers/JuliaMakerProjects/Projects/SyringePumpJl/README.md

 ### Physical/Hardware
  - Mass would be a better way to calibrate the pump.
 But I don't own a scale.
+ - Finer pitch leed screw would give better resolution.
+Anti-backlash nut would also help with hystersis.
  - The tolerance of the linear guide rails and the plunger carriage could be tighter.
  - A smaller shaft coupler could have been used to give a longer dynamic range.
  - The guide rails could have been cut with a hacksaw to size for aesthetics!